PetervandenDoel/Fabry-Perot-Cavities/Readme.md

 Cavity length: 518nm, 538nm, 558nm, 100μm, 3393μm <br>
 Grating corrugation width: 50nm <br>

-Different numbers of grating periods(reflectivity) were frbaicated to see strong effects(50nm), but still see results if cavities are too lossy(20nm).
+Designs with different numbers of grating periods(reflectivities) were fabaicated with agressive designs to see strong effects(50 periods), and conservative designs to still see results if cavities are too lossy(20 periods).
 Different cavity lengths were fabricated to see if the center frequency shift could be observed at vastly different free spectral ranges

 These are the contents of the klayout design files